smathev/restVaccineDocker/README.md

-# Automatic subscription to leftover vaccinations in northen jutland
+# Automatic subscription to leftover vaccinations in northen and eastern jutland
 For each config in subs makes a subscription for leftover vaccinations.

+Totally and completed based on: https://github.com/asger-weirsoee/rest-vaccine-tilmelder - simply made into a docker, for easier dependency solving.
+Everything is in a docker image, so simply replace the user in subs/user.json with your relevant users, one entry pr. person and replace text in config.json.

 ## subs
 ```json